itsoutchy-projects/RouteDB/README.md

-# LocalDB
+# RouteDB
-LocalDB is a package built for managing databases locally.
+RouteDB is a package built for managing databases locally.
 Its path hierarchy is simple and easy to use

 ## How to use
 If you're not sure, check out this neat demonstration to learn the basics.